bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a histogram showing how the data has an uneven distribution.
-There are several peaks and valleys, which form majority and minority classes, respectively within the data set.
+Before I start building my deep learning network, here is an exploratory visualization of the data set that I used from the [German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+The figure below is a histogram illustrating an uneven distribution in the data set.
+There are many peaks and valleys that form majority and minority classes.
 I believe a solid starting point to balance out the training data set would be to up-sample the minority classes by randomly duplicating observations.
-This would reinforce the minority classes' signal while preventing bias in the model to the majority classes.
+This would reinforce the minority classes' signal while reducing potential bias in the model to the majority classes.
+This could be an area of improvement for preprocessing the original data.

 ![alt text][image1]

+The data set contains over 34,000 images divided into 43 different classes ranging from speed limit signs to wild animal crossings.
+Here are a few examples selected at random:

 ![alt text][image2]